 The Signature Edition, though, is quite overpriced for what it is.
-If you’re considering it, you should probably also look at the Oasis ($279).
-It’s sometimes discounted to $200, and at that price, it’s a very close call.
+If you’re considering it, you should probably also look at the Oasis ($249 at Amazon).
+It’s sometimes discounted to around $200, and at that price, it’s a very close call.
 Sure, you lose USB-C and auto-brightness, but those might be worth the small hassle for the more ergonomic reading experience.

 Top Kindle Paperwhite (2021) questions and answers

 The Kindle Paperwhite (2021) is also known as the Kindle Paperwhite 5 (it’s the fifth model in this lineup) or the 11th generation Kindle Paperwhite (all Kindle lineups and generations included).

 The base Kindle Paperwhite (2021) has 8GB of storage and comes in both ad-supported and ad-free versions.
 The Signature Edition has 32GB of storage, doesn’t show ads, supports wireless charging, and has a light sensor for automatic brightness adjustment.

 Yes, it is IPX8-rated against accidental immersion in up to two meters of fresh water for up to 60 minutes.
 It can also handle up to 0.25 meters of seawater for up to three minutes.

 No. It only supports Wi-Fi — and Bluetooth for Audible listening.

 No. This feature is only available on the Oasis lineup for now.